zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env/env.md

 ### About Product/Technology

-Spatial Studio is a JEE application and is packaged in several ways:
+Spatial Studio is a JEE application and is packaged as:

 Quick Start